learning-zone/javascript-basics/README.md

 </div>

 #### Q. What is a service worker?
-A Service worker is basically a script (JavaScript file) that runs in background, separate from a web page and provide features that don't need a web page or user interaction.
+A Service worker is basically a JavaScript file that runs in background, separate from a web page and provide features that don't need a web page or user interaction.

 Some of the major features of service workers are
 * Offline first web application development